ricardozanini/cicd-rest-app-ocp/README.md

 *Keep in mind that the `jenkins-ephemeral` won't persist your configuration between pod restarts.*

-**4)** After cloning this repo, run the script `install.sh` logged as a `cluster-admin` (hint: `oc login -u system:admin`) to create the projects and the infrastrucuture for this demo on your OpenShift cluster.
+**4)** After cloning this repo, run the script `install.sh` logged as a `cluster-admin` (hint: `oc login -u system:admin`) to create the projects and the infrastrucuture for this demo in your OpenShift cluster.
 It'll create three projects: `sample-rest-app-dev`, `sample-rest-app-stg` and `sample-rest-app-prd` with the proper infrastructure.

-**5)** On the Jenkins web console, go to Manage Jenkins, Configure System and set this configurations:
+**5)** In the Jenkins web console, go to *Manage Jenkins*, *Configure System* and set the following configurations:

 a.
-In the **OpenShift Jenkins Sync** section, Namespace field add `sample-rest-app-dev sample-rest-app-stg`.
+In the **OpenShift Jenkins Sync** section, *Namespace* field add `sample-rest-app-dev sample-rest-app-stg`.
 This will keep the pipelines of your new project in sync with the Jenkins installation.

 b.
-In the **Kubernetes Template** section, add a Persistent Volume Claim to the maven agent pointing to `/home/jenkins/.m2`.
-This way you'll keep your build java libraries persisted accross pipelines executions.
+In the **Kubernetes Template** section, add a *Persistent Volume Claim* to the maven agent pointing to `/home/jenkins/.m2`.
+This way you'll keep your build Java dependencies persisted across pipelines executions.

 c.
 In the same section, in the field **Time in minutes to retain slave when idle**, fill with `1`.
 The container agent will stay in idle for 1 minute waiting for new pipeline tasks.
 This is needed because our pipelines set an agent at each step, so reusing agent containers is a rule of thumb.

-**6)** Log on your web console, go to the `sample-rest-app-dev`, Builds, Pipelines and hit the **Start Pipeline** button.
-The application should be deployed on the devlopement environment.
+**6)** Log on your web console, go to the `sample-rest-app-dev`, *Builds*, *Pipelines* and hit the **Start Pipeline** button.
+The application should be deployed on the development environment.
 After promoting it do the same at the `sample-rest-app-stg` to have the application promoted to production. :)

 ## CI/CD Flow

-The schema bellow illustrates the pipelines flow accross all the three environments (devlopment, staging and production)
+The schema bellow illustrates the pipelines flow across all the three environments (development, staging and production).

 ```
                                                                                                    +